epicallan/akilihub/README.md

 * For twitter data, disregard re-tweets in terms analysis

 ### Initial Focus
-* visualize current twitter political data on Museveni and Besigye
+* visualize current twitter political data
 * chart to compare terms being used by both candidates -- done
 * geo-plot places where most tweets are coming from --done
 * geo-plot current campaign trail if we can get the data